Mentoring Philosophy

 Staff Mentoring Process

-1. There are regularly-scheduled one-on-one meetings to clarify the career goals and objectives for each individual.
+1. There are regularly scheduled one-on-one meetings to develop goals and objectives for each individual.

-2. Quarterly feedback and annual performance reviews will be provided to direct reports by their supervisor.
+2. Ongoing coaching provides feedback and opportunities to refine goals with annual performance reviews provided to direct reports by their supervisors.

 • How to stay one-step ahead of your routine clinical and academic support duties